Plastic Bags and Balloon Discovered In Stranded Dolphin’s Stomach Highlight Trash Problem

 “Marine mammals strand for a reason,” FWC officials wrote on their Facebook account.

-“Often the animals are sick or injured … There are many additional factors to consider, such as underlying illness, disease and maternal separation.”
+“Often the animals are sick or injured … There are many additional factors to consider, such as underlying illness, disease, and maternal separation.”

-But almost an even bigger issue than how to dolphin ended up stranded is the plastic items found in the its stomach.
+But almost an even bigger issue than how to dolphin ended up stranded is the plastic items found in its stomach.

-“This finding highlights the need to reduce single use plastic and to not release balloons into the environment,” the FWC said.
+“This finding highlights the need to reduce single-use plastic and to not release balloons into the environment,” the FWC said.

 The FWC posted images of what they found in the dolphin’s stomach, but did not say the trash was the reason the dolphin was sick or stranded.
 A post-mortem exam will reveal more about what happened to the young dolphin and how it ended up on the beach so far from where it should have been.